Rare-Event Simulation of Outage Probability in GSC/MRC Systems under Rician Fading: Introduction

-Theoretical efficiency guarantees are given for PIS and ET.
-In particular, the relative error of both estimators is proved to be bounded as the threshold goes to zero.
-This implies that, eventually, a fixed number of samples can be used to achieve a prefixed relative accuracy, however small the threshold is \cite[Sec 10.1]{kroese2013handbook}.
-To compare the methods, we conduct a set of numerical experiments assessing the efficiency of the different techniques.
-The latter experiments suggest that CE is the most robust method, followed by PIS and ET.
-The latter two deteriorate as the means get larger, and ET in particular does worse in the case of a smaller subset of antennas.
+In this paper, we (i) propose partition importance sampling (PIS), a new IS scheme that exploits the closure of independent non-central chi-square random variables under summation, and prove that it yields a bounded-relative-error (BRE) estimator of the OP; (ii) adapt the approximate exponential twisting (ET) scheme of \cite{benrachedEfficientImportanceSampling2021}, which was developed for full sums, to partial sums of order statistics, and prove that it is also a BRE estimator; (iii) adapt the cross-entropy (CE) scheme of \cite{deBoerTutorialCrossEntropy2005} to a parametric family of scaled non-central chi-squares, and give a sufficient condition for the BRE property; (iv) extend ET and CE to correlated Rician fading (ETC and CEC), where the joint distribution of the squared gains is no longer tractable, with ETC shown to have BRE; (v) benchmark the independent methods against universal importance sampling (UIS) \cite{benrachedSumOrderStatistics2018} and multi-level splitting (MLS) \cite{benrachedUniversalSplittingEstimator2020}; and (vi) compare the performance of ETC with a previously-established asymptotic approximation.

-The paper is structured as follows.
-Section 2 formulates the problem.
-In Section 3, the enhanced MC methods are presented.
-Section 4 utilizes numerical applications to compare the performance of the aforementioned methods.
-Finally, a relevant conclusion is presented in the last section.
+The rest of the paper is structured as follows.
+Section \ref{sec:problem-formulation} formulates the problem.
+In Section \ref{sec:methods-independent}, structure-aware enhanced MC methods for the independent case are presented.
+Section \ref{sec:methods-dependent} shows those for the correlated case.
+Section \ref{sec:comparison-theoretical} compares the theoretical applicability and guarantees of the methods, and Section \ref{sec:comparison-numerical} utilizes numerical applications to compare the performance of the aforementioned methods.
+Finally, Section \ref{sec:conclusion} concludes the paper.